 According to recent studies, there is proof that car accidents occur more during certain times and on certain days.
-The most obvious times being during rush hours in the morning and the afternoon.
+The most obvious times are during rush hours in the morning and the afternoon.
 Typically weekdays between 6-9 AM are the worst for car accidents and property damage.
 As you can imagine, getting to work is everyone’s main priority, but sometimes that early morning drive people can be less alert, more aggressive, or still recovering from the night.
 Another dangerous time to drive is between 3-6 PM.
 Once again, the afternoon rush hours put you at a higher risk for accidents because there are more drivers on the road.
 Also, drivers may be more aggressive as they are trying to get home quicker; therefore they may be more prone to speed or be aggressive.

 Afternoon rush hours on Tuesday and Friday proved to be an increased risk for fatalities.
 This also includes Friday and Saturday nights.
 When you think about these driving times it seems fairly simplistic.
-When you have more drivers on the road it means there’s a higher risk for an accident.
+When you have more drivers on the road it means there’s a higher risk of an accident.
 Friday and Saturday nights are party nights, so of course, there would be more risk.

 If you have been injured in a car accident then please call 310-997-0904 or click here to speak to our professional car accident attorneys at the Law Offices of Howard Craig Kornberg in Los Angeles.
 We have the experience and insight to protect you and ensure that you are getting the representation you need to successfully get through a car accident suit.
 You are not alone in this and we are here to guide you through the whole process.